Aliases for CLK3 Gene

 GeneCards Summary for CLK3 Gene

-CLK3 (CDC-Like Kinase 3) is a Protein Coding gene.
+CLK3 (CDC Like Kinase 3) is a Protein Coding gene.
 Among its related pathways are Translational Control and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein serine/threonine/tyrosine kinase activity.
-An important paralog of this gene is CLK4.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.
+An important paralog of this gene is CLK2.

 Dual specificity kinase acting on both serine/threonine and tyrosine-containing substrates.
 Phosphorylates serine- and arginine-rich (SR) proteins of the spliceosomal complex.
 May be a constituent of a network of regulatory mechanisms that enable SR proteins to control RNA splicing and can cause redistribution of SR proteins from speckles to a diffuse nucleoplasmic distribution.
 Phosphorylates SRSF1 and SRSF3.
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.

 CLKs (Cdc2-like kinase) are dual specificity protein kinases which are involved in gene splicing regulation.
 The CLK family has four family members: CLK1/STY, CLK2, CLK3 and CLK4.
 CLKs are useful targets for studying diseases attributed to gene mis-splicing events.